-It is said that a flippant young man once remarked to apreacher in mocking fashion, “You say that unsaved people carry a great weight of sin.
+It is said that a flippant young man remarked to a preacher in mocking fashion, “You say that unsaved people carry a great weight of sin.
 Frankly, I feel nothing.
 How heavy is sin?
 Ten pounds?
 Fifty pounds?
 Eighty pounds?
 A hundred pounds?”

 The apostle Paul would heartily agree.
 In Romans 7:14–25 he says,

-The despair of verse 24--"Wretched man that I am!"--seems far removed from the promise of Romans 5:1–2: "Having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God.”
+The despair of verse 24—“Wretched man that I am!”—seems far removed from the promise of Romans 5:1–2: “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God.”

 Chapter 6 emphasizes the new creation, the new nature, the new identity, the new person in Christ, and the holiness of the believer.
-In his new redeemed self, the believer has broken sin’s dominion.
+In his new redeemed self, the believer is no longer under sin’s dominion.
 However, chapter 7 gives the other side.